danielcorin/blog/content/posts/2023/figuring-out-how-to-use-llms-in-production.md

 Note the tags do change, which is expected behavior for a language model.
 If we wanted more consistent tags, we should provide an enumeration.

-The above examples are relatively simple but injecting object schemas from code into prompts seems to have potential for instructing language models and integrating them with production systems.
+The above examples are relatively simple, but injecting object schemas from code into prompts seems to have potential for instructing language models and integrating them with production systems.
 I plan to continue exploring more diverse use cases and documenting my findings.